alicraigmile/random-bitesize/README.md

 ## HTML?
 Yuck!

 Pah.
 Though of that.
-Try:  /json, /xml or /go
+Try adding /json, /xml or /go to the url.
+You're welcome :)

 ## Um, can I...